UmmeKulsumTumpa/TicTacToe/README.md

 3. Players take turns to make a move by clicking on an empty cell on the game board.
 4. The game automatically detects a win or a draw and displays the result.
 5. Provides an option to reset the game
+6. Resets the game-board automatically after a draw match

 ## Working on

-1. Building Logic for 2 player
+1. Building Logic against computer
-2. Will add pop-up window
+2. Will add dialogue box at the click on exit button
-3. Will add score board
+3. Will add score board for continuous playing